Logan English: Life

-He sang at Carnegie Hall, toured extensively in the US and Canada, had a radio show on station WBAI, and appeared in several plays, both on and off-Broadway.
+He sang at Carnegie Hall, toured extensively in the US and Canada, had a show on NYC radio station WBAI, and appeared in several plays, both on and off-Broadway.
 He also wrote poetry.
 Two of his verses, The Wind That Shakes The Barley and Beware You Sons of Sorrow, appear in The Kentucky Anthology: Two Hundred Years of Writing in the Bluegrass State, in which English is described as "Bourbon County's poet-errant, a man who loved Kentucky but who could never live for very long in the land that formed and nourished him and provided him with material for his poetry, plays and songs."

 He appeared on several compilations and live recordings of folk music in the early 1960s, including The Life Treasury of American Folk Music.
 In 1962 he recorded the album American Folk Ballads for Monitor Records.
 The songs included sea shanties and children's songs, with English writing a short description or story about each song in the liner notes.
 He wrote:

 From the wild-flower dusks of mountain twilights, out of steamy southern mud-flats and dusty midland prairies, off the sun-silver steel of cinder-blown railroad tracks and out of the chill damps of prison cells - from churches and saloons, cradles and gravesides come the songs of America that must be sung.

 He recorded the album Logan English Sings the Woody Guthrie Songbag for 20th Century Fox Records in 1964.
 Released three years before Guthrie's death, and described as "an unselfish effort to boost the awareness of the iconic folk legend", it contained versions of thirteen of his songs, and led to English's identification as one of Guthrie's major interpreters.
 However, English's unwillingness to write his own songs, coupled with a chronic drinking problem, also made it increasingly difficult for him to maintain a successful performing or recording career.

-He later moved to Saratoga Springs, New York, where he taught and gave occasional public performances.
+He later moved to Saratoga Springs, New York, where he taught and occasionally gave public performances.
 In 1974, he released his final album, Woody Guthrie's Children's Songs, for the Folkways label.
 In 1979, he published a long autobiographical poem, No Land Where I Have Traveled: A Kentucky Poem, which was reprinted in 2001.
 He also wrote two full-length plays, and was commissioned by the Actors Theatre of Louisville to write a play based on the life of Kentucky politician Cassius Marcellus Clay, which was unfinished at the time of his death.